Direct Thermal Labels

 Whether you’re labelling boxes in a busy warehouse, specimens in a cryogenic lab or PCBs through a solder-reflow oven, the right thermal-transfer combination delivers.
-With virtually limitless ribbon-to-substrate combinations, thermal transfer labels deliver precision, durability and versatility across every environment.
+If you’re comparing technologies, see our direct thermal labels for short- to medium-life applications.

 Ready to start a conversation about your labels?
 Contact us to discuss your requirements, or read on to learn more about our thermal transfer labels.

 Colour-Washed (sometimes called flood-coated) labels feature a solid colour background—often used in industrial settings to denote days of manufacture, production processes, or shipping destinations.
-Pick from a rainbow of distinct shades to streamline your workflow and improve visual sorting on the line.
+These are also available through our custom label manufacturing service.

-Part-Printed labels strike the ideal balance—your logo, safety icons, or regulatory art are pre-printed at the factory, and you still have blank zones on the sheet for on-the-fly variable data like barcodes or expiry dates.
+Part-Printed labels strike the ideal balance—your logo, safety icons, or regulatory art are pre-printed at the factory, and you still have blank zones for variable data such as barcodes or expiry dates.
+Ideal for consistent branding and widely used across our custom pre-printing options.

 Our standard substrates—paper, polypropylene (PP) and polyester (PET)—cover the vast majority of label applications, offering economical, high-contrast printing for everyday needs.
-When requirements go beyond the ordinary—such as extreme temperatures, chemical exposure or tamper resistance—our speciality films are engineered to excel.
+If you’re comparing print technologies, see our direct thermal labels for short- to medium-life applications.

 Standard Substrates: